For its art, history and food, Padua in Italy is a great travel destination.

 2. The city has a population of 214 125 inhabitants (based on data from 2011).
 The University of Padua though has 62 577 students (as per data from 2015).
 So, Padua has a fresh young vibe.
 You can best experience it in the evenings when the central squares are alive with people sipping an aperitivo and socialising with their friends.
 And also during graduation days when young people proudly wear real laurel crowns as a testament to their hard work during many years of study.

 3. In Italian Padua is called Padova.
 Its English exonym (the name of a place in a foreign language) is based on the medieval Latin name of the city, i.e. Padua.
 This itself was based on Padoa – the name of the city in the Venetian language.
+The current Italian form – Padova – is actually based on the Tuscan dialect which was accepted as the language of culture in Italy and standard Italian was based on it.

 4. Padua’s current name derives from its Roman name Patavium (which, apparently, was pronounced as ‘Patauium’).
 Although its etymology is not certain, one theory is that it is based on the old name of the river Po – Padus.
 Yet another theory states that Patavium probably came from the Gaulish word ‘padi’ meaning ‘pine’.